-One line that is repeated right after is not in the Torah/Hebrew Bible, and it says, “Blessed is the name of His glorious kingdom forever and ever.”
-In Hebrew it’s “She-ma yisrael, adonai eloheinu, adonai echad.”
-Written it’s…
+The Jewish faithful then repeat something that is not in the Torah or in the Christian Bible: “Blessed is the name of His glorious kingdom forever and ever.”
+In Hebrew it is “She-ma yisrael, adonai eloheinu, adonai echad.”
+Written it is…

 בָּרוּךְ שֵׁם כְּבוֹד מַלְכוּתוֹ לְעוֹלָם וָעֶד

 The rest of Shema picks up again with Deuteronomy 6:5-9.

 “You shall love the LORD your God with all your heart, with all your soul, and with all your strength.
 And these words which I command you today shall be in your heart.
 You shall teach them diligently to your children and shall talk of them when you sit in our house, when you walk by the way, when you lie down, and when you rise up.
 You shall bind them as a sign on your hand, and they shall be as frontlets between your eyes.
 You shall write them on the doorposts of your house and on your gates.”